ufal/udpipe/README.md

   performance,
 - UDPipe 2 does not perform tokenization by itself – it uses UDPipe 1 for that.

-UDPipe 2 is available as a REST service running at https://lindat.mff.cuni.cz/services/udpipe .
+UDPipe 2 is available as a REST service running at https://lindat.mff.cuni.cz/services/udpipe.
 If you like, you can use the [udpipe2_client.py](https://github.com/ufal/udpipe/blob/udpipe-2/udpipe2_client.py) script to interact with it.

-However, if you prefer to run UDPipe 2 locally, you have come to the right place 😀
+However, if you prefer to run UDPipe 2 locally, you have come to the right place.

 ## Running Inference with Existing Models